 3. the collection of virtual tarot decks available to read with on this website

-Tarot cards are not hard to read even if you have no experience with them at all.
-Tarot reading is similar to other forms of divination such as dream interpretation, which a lot of people do without even realizing it.
+Even without any experience reading tarot cards, reading your own cards is fairly easy.
+Tarot reading is similar to other forms of divination, such as dream interpretation: something people may do without even realizing they are doing a form of divination.
 The most important thing about reading is what the imagery means to you.
-Typically a reader asks a question and lays out the appropriate tarot spread, a set of cards arranged in a particular pattern, which answers the query with symbolic art designed to trigger certain thoughts and feelings.
+Typically, a reader asks a question and lays out the appropriate spread, a set of cards arranged in a particular pattern, which answers the query with symbolic art designed to trigger certain thoughts and feelings.

-When a person first learns to read the cards, it is not important to have the card meanings memorized.
-What is important is to be open to the messages that come to you, to accept the messages whether positive or negative.
-If the artwork on a card seems confusing, the text meaning should give you a pretty good hint as to what the card means.
+When a person first learns to read tarot cards, it is not crucial to memorise the card meanings right away.
+What is important is to be open to the messages that come to you, free to accept the messages regardless of whether they are positive or negative.
+If the artwork on a card seems confusing, the accompanying text description should give you a pretty good hint as to what the card means.
 With practice, a reader comes to know the tarot deck by heart, like second nature.
-Of course there are many decks by many artists, and each varies in structure both on the individual card level and as to the way that the deck is organized as a whole.
+Of course, there are many decks by many artists, and each varies in structure both on the individual card level and as to the way the deck is organized as a whole.

-Many readers like to become highly familiar with a few of their favorite decks rather than to use a lot of different decks, as there are well over a thousand in existence today.
-The most common deck to learn first is the Rider-Waite-Smith, which was stipped of most the old-school Golden Dawn symbolism in favor of easy to read picture scenes.
-Most modern decks follow the simplistic RWS structure, which does not require the reader, or even the artist, to spend a lot of time learning centuries old symbolism and deck mechanics as in the traditional occult methods.
-A great way to begin learning how to read the cards is to do Majors-only readings until you are comfortable enough to move on to the full 78-card deck.
+Many readers like to become highly familiar with a few of their favourite decks rather than using many different decks, as there are well over a thousand decks today.
+The most common deck to learn first is the Rider Waite Smith, which was stripped of much of the old-school Golden Dawn symbolism in favour of easy-to-read picture scenes.
+Most modern decks follow the simplistic RWS structure, which does not require the reader, or even the deck creator, to spend a lot of time learning centuries-old symbolism and deck mechanics as in the traditional occult methods.
+A great way to begin learning how to read the cards is to do Majors-only readings until comfortable enough to move on to the full 78-card deck.